There are two ways of referencing sources:

 Every time you quote a source, it should be made visible in your text by using a reference.
 This consists of the author’s name, publication year, and pages (when using a direct quotation).
 Remember to give the complete information about the source in the reference list at the end of your paper.

 Making sure your references and reference list are correct can be both difficult and time-consuming.
-You can either write your references manually, or you can make use of a reference tool like EndNote that will help you make a reference list automatically.
+You can either write your references manually, or choose to use a reference management tool.

-The citation compass: references.
-Made by TUC (now USN), UiA and UiS.
+The Citation Compass: bibliographic references.
+Made by USN, UiA and UiS.

-Search and write: how to cite.
+Search & Write: how to cite.
 Made by HiB, NHH, UiB and UiS.